The Prayer I Couldn't Say

 The Prayer of Tears

 I think sometimes we believe prayer has to be words.
 That it has to be structured or theological or at least coherent.
-But what if our most powerful prayers are the ones we can't speak?
+But what if our most powerful prayers are the ones we cannot speak?
 What if God hears the language of tears more clearly than the language of theology?

 The Long, Arduous Process